wentallout/cult-hunter/README.md

 As the group continues to take down the cult's various sub-groups, they eventually come face-to-face with the Cult Leader, the mastermind behind everything.
 With his charismatic leadership, the Cult Leader has managed to gain the support of the city's elite, making him a formidable opponent.

 Nameless and his allies must use all of their skills and resources to defeat the Cult Leader and his top subordinates, all while uncovering the truth about the cult's sinister plans for the city.
 As they fight their way through the Cult's hideouts, the group discovers that Nameless has a dark secret: he has been unknowingly hosting an eldritch god inside his mind, giving him immense power but also putting him at risk of losing control.
+The cult is aware of this "entity" and want to capture Nameless to harness its power.

 In the end, the fate of the city rests on the shoulders of Nameless and his allies as they face off against the Cult Leader and his minions in a final, epic battle.
 With their determination and skills, they must stop the Cult's plan before it's too late and bring justice to those who have suffered under their rule.